ChilliHugger/The-Lords-Of-Midnight/docs/build_windows.md

 - You should now have an executable under 'vs_project\bin\midnight\Release'

+- Setup working directory for debug by selecting 'Debug', then selecting 'midnight Debug Properties', then 'Debugging'.
+Click on 'Working Directory', select browse and choose 'bin\midnight\Debug\Content'

 - If needing to debug code, change target to 'Debug', click on 'Local Windows Debugger':

   ![Debugging](images/build_windows_debug.png)